-A variation of the crew cut, the high and tight ‘do refers to the typically barely there sides that are blended to the top portions of hair that have a bit more height and fullness.
-For this style, it is all in the cut so ensure you are going to a dependable barber who can blend hair well and understands the proportions of your face.
+The high and tight is all in the cut so ensure you are going to a dependable barber who can blend hair well and understands the proportions of your face.
 The key is to experiment – find which features you want to enhance and cut accordingly!

 10. The Fuller Undercut